fearnworks/GraphCap/doc/core/nodes/meta_nodes.rst

 Overview
 ========
-Meta nodes in the GraphCap DAG package extend the basic node functionality with enhancements that help visualize and analyze the workflow structure.
+Meta nodes in the graphcap DAG package extend the basic node functionality with enhancements that help visualize and analyze the workflow structure.
 They are designed to support tasks such as:

 - Visualizing the overall DAG structure.
 - Analyzing node dependencies and execution order.